 When Will The Crown Season 6 Air?

 Unfortunately, there’s no official release date for The Crown Season 6 just yet.
-Per Deadline, production on Season 5 is set to begin in June 2021, so it’s expected that work on Season 6 won’t start until afterward.
+Per Deadline, production on Season 5 was slated to begin in June 2021, and ultimately began in July 2021, Variety reported, so it’s expected that work on Season 6 won’t start until afterward.
 While that seems like a long wait considering Season 4 premiered in November 2020, the break in production was reportedly planned, not caused by the COVID-19 pandemic.